khalef-khalil/kahoot/FEATURES.md

 3. "Add Sample Quiz" button when no quizzes exist
 4. Floating action button to create new quizzes
 5. Swipe-to-delete gesture for removing quizzes
-6. Delete button for each quiz
+6. Options menu for each quiz (more_vert button)
 7. Confirmation dialog before quiz deletion
 8. Edit button for each quiz
+9. Duplicate quiz functionality
-9. Tap on quiz to start playing it
+10. Tap on quiz to start playing it

 ## Quiz Creation
 1. Form with validation for quiz title and description